 The requirements of the policy on Research Conflict of Interest (PP1029) apply to faculty, staff, and students responsible for the design, conduct, or reporting of research at UT Dallas that is funded by a private or public agency, or research that may appear to present a likelihood of bias.
-The requirements of the policy on Conflict of Interest, Conflict of Commitment, and Outside Activities (PP1102) apply to all UT Dallas employees.
+The requirements of the policy on Outside Activities (PP1102) apply to all UT Dallas employees.

 General Faculty and Staff